becored/QoK_TA/README.md

 # Ki no Bouken (The Quest of Ki): Time Attack Practice Edition
-This is a practice rom hack for Kai no Bouken (The Quest of Ki) speedrun.
+This is a practice rom hack for Ki no Bouken (The Quest of Ki) speedrun.
 ![pic01](images/pic01.png) ![pic02](images/pic02.png)
 ![pic03](images/pic03.png) ![pic04](images/pic04.png)